brudolce/tokens/README.md

 # tokens

+##### the coordinates on the token should be highlighted on the images

 exercise with inline CSS over vue.js

-A flask server offers images and a .json file with cordinates, to be highlighted on the images.
+A flask server offers 3 'GET' endpoints:
+  - /api/images/:index
+  - /api/tokens/:key
+  - /

+  what should we do with these?